Visitors and Volunteers

 · Do not criticise the alleged perpetrator

 Immediately record details of the disclosure, including wherever possible the exact words or phrases used by the child.
-Recording forms are available from the office or staffroom and should be completed and returned to the DSL to enable the matter to be dealt with in the most appropriate way.
-Please ensure you have signed and dated the record.
+Please ensure you have signed and dated the record and passed immediately to the DSL.

 What should I do if the alleged abuser is a member of the Academy staff?

-You should report such allegations to the Principal.
+You should report such allegations to the Head of Academy.

 What should I do if the alleged abuser is the Headteacher?

-You should report such allegations to the Senior Education Advisor.
+You should report such allegations to the Executive Principal or Education Director.

 How do I assure that my behaviour is always appropriate?